-Summery Almond & Lemon Pesto Recipe with Mortar and Pestle
+Summery Almond and Lemon Pesto Made in a Mortar and Pestle

 The word pesto comes from the verb meaning “to crush or pound” because the traditional method of preparing sauces in Italy was by using the mortar and pestle.
 So pesto is used for any sauce that is made with a mortar, like the more popular pesto alla Genovese.